 SpinTel is one of a handful of purely Aussie telcos that offers down-to-earth, straightforward mobile phone plans.
 SpinTel has been around in telco land in some form or another since 1996.
-Today, SpinTel acts as a Mobile Virtual Network Operator (MVNO) and has four different postpaid mobile phone plans on the Optus 3G and 4G networks.
-Optus wholesales the network to SpinTel, and the savings are then passed onto you.
+Today, SpinTel acts as a Mobile Virtual Network Operator (MVNO) and has five different postpaid mobile phone plans on the Optus 3G and 4G networks.
+Optus wholesales the network to SpinTel and the savings are then passed onto you.
 See what SpinTel has to offer in this review from Canstar Blue.

 Compare mobile phone plans

 SpinTel has five plans from $9.95 a month up to $79.95 a month.